Ref Library Sitemap

 ● Depression in Children from MedicineNet.com

-● Children and Depression from Canadian Mental Health Association.
+● Children, youth, and depression from Canadian Mental Health Association (CMHA).

 ● Depression in Adolescents / Teenagers from Psychology Info.com.
 "Approximately 4 out of 100 teenagers get seriously depressed each year."
 Other topics: What is depression?
 Symptoms of Depression.
 Symptoms of a Manic Episode.
 Treatment for Depression.
 What About Suicide?
 Why do people get depressed?
 Alcohol, Drugs and Depression.
 Myths About Depression.